ENOCKact/Linear-regression/LRM.md

     ##          tax          mpg   engineSize
     ##            0            0            0

-The data has no missing values.At times you may encounter dataset that has missing values and the best option is to estimate the missing fields.
-R has a package *mice* which gives us an methods to impute missing values.The values are drawned from a distribution for each missing point.
+The data has no missing values.
+Sometimes you may encounter a dataset with missing values and the best option is to estimate the missing fields.
+R has a package *mice* which gives us methods to impute missing values.
+The values are drawn from a distribution for each missing point.

 ``` r
 # function to tranform variables to factors